-For the fiscal year ended June 30, 2022, revenues from activities totaled \$19.28 million and included revenues derived from land and asset sales, industrial revenue bond fees, lease income, investment earnings, and support agreement funding from the City of Virginia Beach.
+For the fiscal years ended June 30, 2023 and 2022, revenues from activities totaled \$20.57 and \$19.28 million, respectively.
+This included revenues derived from land and asset sales, industrial revenue bond fees, lease income, investment earnings, and support agreement funding from the City of Virginia Beach.